Milky Way Galaxy: Facts, Location & How to See It From Earth

 Speaking about our location inside the Milky Way, we’re far away from its center, which is good news (unless you’ve always wanted to be a neighbor to a huge black hole).
 Our Sun is located nearly 27,000 light-years from the Milky Way’s nucleus, or about halfway between its center and the edge.

-Our Solar System is placed between two main arms — Scutum-Centaurus and Perseus, within the small partial arm named the Orion Arm or Orion Spur.
+Our Solar System is located between two arms — Sagittarius and Perseus, near the small partial arm named the Orion Arm or Orion Spur.
 This arm is about 3,500 light-years wide and more than 20,000 light-years long.
 It got its name after the constellation Orion.
-Our location inside it is the reason why we see so many bright objects within the constellation Orion — we’re simply looking at our local spiral arm.
+Our location within it is why we see so many bright objects in the constellation Orion — we’re simply looking at our local spiral arm.

 Want to know where we are in the observable Universe?
 Check out this infographic — and discover our cosmic address while you're at it!